 - Network delay in client and the server.

-Stress Testing: Stress testing is that which defines the output of the database As the data load for the operational limit and is to a break certain point.
+Stress Testing: Stress testing is that which defines the output of the database as the data load for the operational limit and is to a break certain point.
 It also defines the robustness and error handling of the database.
-Therefore, most of the major point for stress testing as follows,
+Therefore, most of the major point for stress testing are as follows:

-- System failure under worst conditions can be the result of data loss.
+- System failure under the worst conditions can be the result of data loss,

 - Test data for stress testing should be the most used transactions.

-Database testing plays a very important role in software development life cycle (SDLC).
-Database testing probably a place after code building in SDLC phases.
-Since testing process considers few phases in the test case of a running state of the applications.
+Database testing plays a very important role in the software development life cycle (SDLC).
+Database testing often takes place after code building in the SDLC phases.
+The testing process considers a few phases in the test case of a running state of the applications.
 Furthermore, the main reason for database testing is to find out bug failure in the test cases before the final delivery to the client.